 —The Bookbag, on The Beasts of Electra Drive

-The Beasts of Electra Drive discussed at Triskele LitFest, in video of “Preserving the Unicorn” panel with Galley Beggar Press publisher Sam Jordison and novelists Sunny Singh, Alex Pheby, Dan Holloway and Catriona Troth
+The Beasts of Electra Drive discussed at Triskele LitFest, in a video and transription of the “Preserving the Unicorn” panel with Galley Beggar Press publisher Sam Jordison and novelists Sunny Singh, Alex Pheby, Dan Holloway and Catriona Troth

 Front cover of paperback, and ebook cover, of The Beasts of Electra Drive

 Back cover of paperback of The Beasts of Electra Drive